How To Ride A Racehorse

 This has evolved over the years from when jockeys, especially over jumps, used to have their feet pushed into the stirrups further towards the heel to aid stability.

-Modern methods show how important balance is when riding racehorses.
+Modern methods show how important balance is when learning how to ride a racehorse.

 Hand Position